CynderHost/status-page/content/issues/2023-09-19-server-issues-impacting-gravity.md

   - Gravity Node
 severity: down
 ---
 *Investigating* - We are investigating a potential issue that might affect the uptime of one our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.
+This issue is currently impacting website and cPanel-hosted email services.

 *﻿Mitigating* - We have isolated the issue and are actively working on a resolution